JohnOluB/Restake-To-Grow/README.md

 o	70% auto-compounds back to the treasury o	30% flows into a GrowthPool smart contract
 4. DAO governance votes on how GrowthPool funds are used (grants, incentives, bounties, etc.)
-This creates a flywheel — staking yield continuously funds ecosystem growth, attracting more users and developers, and ultimately more deposits.
+This creates a flywheel, staking yield continuously funds ecosystem growth, attracting more users and developers, and ultimately more deposits.

 Architecture
 High-level design: